kamkas93/cocktail-bar-sales-performance-analysis/README.md

 - opportunities to optimize pricing, menu composition, and overall profitability.

 ## Data Cleaning & Preparation (PREPARE Phase)
 The raw datasets required multiple cleaning and standardization steps before analysis.
 The cleaning process focused on improving data consistency, ensuring correct data types, and preparing the data for aggregation and joins.

+A detailed, step-by-step documentation of the entire data cleaning process — including validation checks, transformation logic, and business-driven data decisions — is provided in the CLEANING_LOG.md file to ensure transparency, reproducibility, and auditability of the analysis.

 ## Data Modeling & Integration (ANALYZE Phase)